amboxer21/SSHMonitor/README.md

 > Monitors incoming ssh requests and will notify you on failed, successful or banned(IP via iptables/sshgaurd) attempts whether they're successful or not.
 ***

+#  EDIT:
+>Build scripts and setup.py scripts were removed because they need to be rebuilt properly.

+# BELOW IS NO LONGER RELEVENT!!

 ## Build program:

   **[anthony@ghost SSHMonitorPy]$** `sudo python setup.py install`